 BPPs do not require any specific training or experience, but are regulated by §110 of the Bankruptcy Code and supervised by the United States Trustee.
 The BPP must file Form B-280, Disclosure of Compensation of Bankruptcy Petition Preparer, providing the name, address, telephone number, and social security number of the BPP, the amount and date of the debtor's payment to the BPP, and an itemized list of the documents that were actually prepared.

 At the creditors meeting, the trustee may ask the debtor about the BPP, including what they actually did and what they charged, and whether the BPP provided any legal advice.
 In some districts, they may not even be allowed to provide you written materials on bankruptcy law.
 If BPP is found to have violated the law, then the BPP may be forced to return the debtor's fee.

 BPPs must submit a statement under oath with each petition stating how much they were paid in the previous 12 months and any fees that the debtor still has to pay.
 Larger fines are imposed on the BPP if they help the debtor to engage in any fraudulent act or to commit fraud.
-Because of the limited fee, many BPPs will only work on Chapter 7 cases because they are much simpler to file and because the BPPs are not permitted to help the debtor to draft a repayment plan, which is the most complicated form that must be submitted, since that is considered to be legal advice.
+Because of the limited fee, many BPPs will only work on Chapter 7 cases because they are much simpler to file and because the BPPs are not permitted to help the debtor to draft a repayment plan, which is the most complicated form in filing Chapter 13 that must be submitted, since that is considered legal advice.